snap-stanford/Biomni/QA/qa_datasets/task_016_GO_enrichment/answer.md

 - **p.adjust**: Adjusted p-value (FDR corrected)
 - **Enrichment**: Higher GeneRatio relative to BgRatio indicates enrichment

-## Notes

-- GO enrichment identifies biological functions/pathways over-represented in the gene list
-- Results are typically visualized using dotplots or barplots
-- Separate analysis for BP, MF, and CC provides comprehensive functional annotation
+GO enrichment identifies biological functions/pathways over-represented in the gene list.
+Results are typically visualized using dotplots or barplots, and separate analysis for BP, MF, and CC provides comprehensive functional annotation.